darkmagic2/Fullstack-note-app/readme.md

 Start the frontend (with Tailwind watch):cd ../frontend npm start

-Or use the provided ./run.sh script if configured.
+Or use the provided scripts according to your OS.

 Access the App: